anisa-bila/DisasterM3/evaluation_methodology.md

 **Image-text Pair**:

-Image-text pairimg involves matching visual data with textual data.
+Image-text pairing involves matching visual data with textual data.
 Their features are converted into numerical vectors within a common space called a shared embedding space, enabling comparison between image-text pairs.

 Two types of data are critical for this training process: